atif-hassan/PyImpetus/README.md

 ```

 ## Timeit!
-On a dataset of 381,110 samples and 10 features, PyImpetus took approximately 4.48 minutes on each fold of a 5-fold CV with the final set of features being selected at around 22.4 minutes.
+On a dataset of **381,110** samples and **10** features, PyImpetus took approximately **4.48** minutes on each fold of a 5-fold CV with the final set of features being selected at around **22.4** minutes.
 This time can be considerably reduced by running each fold in parallel via multi-threading.

 ## Tutorials
 You can find a usage [tutorial here](https://github.com/atif-hassan/PyImpetus/blob/master/tutorials/Tutorial.ipynb).
 I got a huge boost in AnalyticVidhya's JanataHack: Cross-sell Prediction hackathon.
-I jumped from rank 223/600 to 166/600 just by using the features recommended by PyImpetus.
-I was also able to out-perform SOTA in terms of f1-score by about 4% on Alzheimer disease dataset using PyImpetus.
+I jumped from rank **223/600 to 166/600 just by using the features recommended by PyImpetus**.
+I was also able to **out-perform SOTA in terms of f1-score by about 4% on Alzheimer disease dataset using PyImpetus**.
 The paper is currently being written.

 ## Future Ideas
 - Multi-threading CV in order to drastically reduce computation time